You can create a free listing for yourself in our online Directory of Indiana Arts Workers. Writers and performers too!learn more

 Beyond I CAN: Creates jobs and experiences allowing individuals with disabilities the opportunity to operate a visual arts business.
 Located in Muncie, high school and post high school individuals with special needs learn how to operate a gallery and gift shop as they create a line of products within an integrated workplace.
 Beyond I CAN hosts teachers and administrators interested in its approach, presenting workshops and providing free support to organizations wishing to start similar programs.

-Indiana Black Expo Youth Video Institute: Click on Programs and Events.
-Provides hands-on training to Indianapolis students ages 13-19 in the fields of television and video production, computer animation/graphics, and broadcast journalism/on-air talent.
+Indiana Black Expo Youth Video Institute: Provides hands-on training to Indianapolis students ages 13-19 in the fields of television and video production, computer animation/graphics, and broadcast journalism/on-air talent.
 The Institute has had demonstrated success with its students who go on to pursue post-secondary education in the fields of communications and technology, many of whom have received financial awards and college scholarships.

 Indiana Repertory Theatre Summer Conservatory for Youth: Young people (ages 8 to 18) can learn about theatre-making from professional actors, administrators, directors, and technicians through the Acting Track (includes other peforming arts) or the Production Track (stage management, directing, lighting, scenic design, costumes, properties and playwriting).

-Urban Artisans Program: Click on What We Do.
-A VSA Indiana program that supports young adults, ages 16-22, in the transition from school to the workplace.
-Students with and without disabilities learn transferable, pre-vocational skills through making, marketing, and selling artwork in a professional artist studio.
+Urban Artisans Program: A program of ArtMix (formerly VSA Indiana) that supports young adults, ages 16-22, in the transition from school to the workplace.
+Indianapolis area students with and without disabilities learn transferable, pre-vocational skills through making, marketing, and selling artwork in a professional artist studio.

 Indiana's Education and Training Choices: Search for training programs in career clusters including art, media, and communications.
 Compare the costs, training program outcomes, length of training, degrees, and certifications available.